-Brew Up: Tea Has ‘Lifesaving’ Potential And Can fight Off Killer Diseases
+Brew Up: Tea Has ‘Lifesaving’ Potential And Can Fight Off Killer Diseases

 Tea and the Birth of a Country

 The Boston Tea Party of December 1773 was a united protest against British tea duties.
-Americans dressed as Mohawk Indians boarded four ships ( Dartmouth, Eleanor, Beaver and William) belonging to the East India Company and threw a total of 342 chests of tea overboard.
+Americans dressed as Mohawk Indians boarded four ships (Dartmouth, Eleanor, Beaver and William) belonging to the East India Company and threw a total of 342 chests of tea overboard.

-Three years after the world’s most famous tea party the American Revolution and the Declaration of Independence changed the world forever.
+Three years after the world’s most famous tea party, the American Revolution and the Declaration of Independence changed the world forever.

 The Duchess of Tea

-In Britain, meals eaten in the late afternoon or early are often referred to as tea and all because Queen Victoria’s lifelong friend Anna Maria Russell, Duchess of Bedford got a bit peckish from the noble art of doing absolutely nothing.
+In Britain, meals eaten in the late afternoon or early are often referred to as tea and all because Queen Victoria’s lifelong friend Anna Maria Russell, Duchess of Bedford, got a bit peckish from the noble art of doing absolutely nothing.

 To fill in the gap between lunch and dinner, the Duchess found that a light meal involving tea, cakes and sandwiches was just the balance and soon began inviting all her idle friends to join her and hence afternoon tea was born.